-- It is in East African Playgrounds’ legitimate interests to contact you so that we can pursue and fulfil our charitable aims.
+- It is in Play Action International’ legitimate interests to contact you so that we can pursue and fulfil our charitable aims.

 - It is necessary for administration of an event that you, or your next of kin is taking part in.